nzhang30/HW03/README.md

 ## Command lines for my json files

 For pants.json:

-To search for 'pants' input:
+To search for `pants` input:
 ```
 python3 ebay-dl.py 'pants'
 ```

+For hockey stick.json
 To search for `hockey stick` input:
 ```
 python3 ebay-dl.py 'hockey stick'
 ```

+For bandanna.json
 To search for `bandannas` input:
 ```
 python3 ebay-dl.py 'bandanna'